johnserrano15/ListsTasksWithRedux/README.md

-# List of tasks with React
+# List of tasks with React and Redux

 ## Functionalities